Our Current Team

 Brad DPE Supercub Floatplane

-DPE and Charter Pilot
+Brad Holt - DPE & Charter Pilot

 Today, Brad’s passion lies in mentoring the next generation of aviators—especially in the unique and demanding world of seaplanes and mountain flying.
 Known for his calm presence and most popular safety mantra, “Keep the shiny side up,” Brad is committed to fostering sound judgment, technical skill, and risk management in every pilot he evaluates.
 Aviation is more than a career for Brad—it’s a family legacy.
 Nearly every member of his family has earned their wings, a testament to the passion and dedication he’s passed on.
 With Brad, applicants not only meet the standard—they gain wisdom from a lifetime devoted to flying safely and skillfully.